ultravideo/uvgComm/README.md

 - [uvgRTP](https://github.com/ultravideo/uvgRTP) for Media Delivery.
 - [Speex DSP](https://www.speex.org/) for AEC.

-Build these libraries using GCC, MinGW or MSVC compiler.
-Make sure you use the same compiler for all the dependencies and for Kvazzup.
-OpenMP also needs to be installed in your build environment or found in PATH.
 Qt Creator is the recommended tool for compiling Kvazzup.
-Please use dynamic version of kvazaar or define KVZ_STATIC_LIB in project file if you want to use the static library.
+Make sure you use the same compiler and bit version for all the dependencies and for Kvazzup.

+### Linux(GCC)

+Install Qt and Qt multimedia.
+Make sure Opus, Speex DSP and OpenMP are installed.
+Compile and install openHEVC, Kvazaar and uvgRTP.

+### MinGW

+Make sure OpenMP is installed in your build environment.
+Add compiled libraries to PATH or to `../libs` folder and headers to PATH or `../include`.

+### Microsoft Visual Studio

+Add compiled libraries to PATH or to `../msvc_libs` folder and headers to PATH or `../include`.

+#### Shared Kvazaar

+When compiling Kvazaar, select Dynamic Lib(.dll) in kvazaar_lib project Properties: General/Configuration Type and add ;PIC to C/C++ Preprocessor/Preprocessor Definitions.

+In Kvazzup, please add:`DEFINES += PIC` to Kvazzup.pro file.

+#### Static Kvazaar

+Please add: `DEFINES += KVZ_STATIC_LIB` to Kvazzup.pro file.

 ## Known issues

-- Currently Visual Studio compilation does not succeed.
-Fix is pending.
 - The Linux version of Kvazzup has a bug with QCamera which prevents from changing the default resolution.
-In addition the Opus codec is also disabled on Linux until issues with it have been resolved.
+- The Opus codec is disabled on Linux until issues with it have been resolved.

 ## Planned features